Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

   * To opt in, open the OnBotJava Settings, and check `Enable beta Java 8 support`.
   * Note that Java 8 code will only compile when the Robot Controller runs Android 7.0 Nougat or later.
   * Please report issues [here](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues).
-* In OnBotJava, clicking on build errors now correctly jumps to the correct location.
+* In OnBotJava, clicking on org.firstinspires.ftc.teamcode.build errors now correctly jumps to the correct location.
 * Improves OnBotJava autocomplete behavior, to provide better completion options in most cases.
 * Adds a QR code to the Robot Controller Inspection Report when viewed from the Driver Station for scanning by inspectors at competition.
 * Improves I2C performance and reliability in some scenarios.